jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-automation-enhancement.md

 1. developed a standalone web application that running forever.
 It is not a scheduled job.

 2. the scheduled ETL batch jobs will extract the dimensional information from upstream data feeds, and populate the DWH dimensional tables with as-it-is data quality or even blank fields values which are necessary in DWH report system.
-If the upstream data feed introduces a new programs, the ETL jobs will add a new records to  dimensional table with many key field unpopulated.
+If the upstream data feed introduces a new programs, the ETL jobs will add a new records to  dimensional table with many key fields unpopulated.

 3. the web app polls the dimensional tables in DWH a few times a day.
 If it detects any dimensional records with invalid field values or missing required field values, it will put the invalid dimensional records into a notification queue.